merhmerh/ifc-extractor/README.md

 ## Process Overview

-The IFC Extractor uses a recursive web worker that automatically processes your IFC model.
-The two main processes are:
+The IFC Extractor uses a web worker that processes your IFC model.
+It extracts data from an Industry Foundation Classes (IFC) file.
+The function takes in two parameters, a file and a mapping.

-1. Optimizer
-2. Extractor

-The optimizer takes in the raw IFC file as text, filters unnecessary lines (such as geometry and spatial relationships), and returns three sets of key-value pairs:

-1. Entities Map
-2. Relationship Map
-3. PropertySet Map

-Once the optimizer has completed its job, multiple instances of the extractor can be triggered.
-Each instance will use a single processing thread.

-Each extractor works on a single entity found in the Entities Map and maps each element's parameters and properties with data from the Relationship and PropertySet Map.
+### Parameters

+-   `file`: The IFC file that is to be parsed.
+-   `mapping`: An object that contains list of IfcEntity.

+Data are extracted from the IFC File, specifically from the `ENTITY`, `PROPERTYSET`, and `VALUE` sections of the file.
+It then stores this data in maps, which are used to organize the extracted data.

+It then loops through the entities in the ENTITY map and appends relevant property sets and property values to each entity.
+The extracted data is then mapped to each entity, and the result is returned as an object.

 Promises are used to wait for all results.

 ## Processing Time

-The IFC Extractor has been optimized for efficient processing of IFC models, allowing for quick processing times.
-On a modern CPU, it can process files that are less than 50 MB in less than 5 seconds.
+IFC Extractor is optimized for efficient processing of IFC models and uses a technique that splits the file into chunks, allowing for processing of very large files without loading the entire file into memory.

-However, the processing time increases exponentially with the size of the IFC Model.
+The processing time is relatively fast, at near-native performance.

 ## Demo

-This demo is built with Svelte and SvelteKit.
+This demo is built with `Svelte` and `SvelteKit`.

 ### Install dependencies